yursha/c-primer/init.md

 - memberwise initialization (works only if all fields are public, usually struct)
 - copy initialization
 - default initialization (default constructor)

+- direct initialization (implicit conversions are allowed)
+- copy initialization (implicit conversions are not allowed)